serbulent/HOPER/README.md

 # How to run HOPER

 Step by step operation:
-  1. Clone repostory
+  1. Clone repository: git clone https://github.com/serbulent/HOPER.git
   2. Install dependencies(given below)
-  3. Download datasets,unzip and place the folder
+  3. Download datasets,unzip and place the your folder
-  4. Edit the configuration file (according to classification methods, for binary classification: **file_name_config.yaml**
+  4. Edit the configuration file (Necessary adjustments (for example, giving the file location) are made in the configuration file of the method intended to be used.
+How the editing should be done is in the README.md file of the relevant module, for case study make edition on **Protein_Function_Prediction_config.yaml** configuration file
-- i.e., python **HOPER_binary_label.py**
+  5. Run module main function  i.e., python **Function_prediction_main.py**

 # Dependencies
  1. Python 3.7.3